 People, whether in the form of a portrait or a study of the human figure, are drawn and painted in atmospheric and sometimes surreal settings.
-Studies of character as well as form evince the observed timeless nature of human lives and culture within which they are expressed.
+Studies of character as well as form evince the observed timeless nature of human lives and the culture within which they are expressed.

 Of particular note in this collection is the triptych of the artist, the artist's partner, and the artist's model.
 These three canvases are fairly large, but make a handsome set.
 Some of these pieces date to the artist's undergraduate studies, with a few having been painted before Lacey sought proper art instruction.
 (Oil on Canvas)